Welcome to the QuickBooks + Zoho CRM Integration User Guide

 If you’re interested in this integration, we’d love to speak to you first in order to ensure it will work for your business.
 Contact us using the button in the upper right portion of this page and we’ll get back to you in 24 hours or less.

-When we come to an agreement with you on pricing and timeline, we’ll have a planning session called a System Analysis with you.
-We’ll use the results of this System Analysis to write the specifications for your integration, which our engineers will then use to deploy the integration and the appropriate settings for you.
+When we come to an agreement with you on pricing and timeline, we’ll have a planning session with you.
+We’ll use the results of the planning to write the specifications for your integration, which our engineers will then use to deploy the integration and the appropriate settings for you.
 We will then put these specifications onto a formal proposal for you to sign off on before we do any work.

 Before Beginning, Back Up Your Systems